AvanzaBank/astrix/README.md

 It's also possible to locate providers without using the service-registry, for instance using configuration.

 If the service is discovered using the service-registry, then a lease-manager thread will run for the given service in the background.
 The lease-manager will periodically ask the service-registry for information about where the given service is located, and if the service has moved the lease-manager will rebind the to the new provider.

+## Service Versioning
+A key goal of Asterix is to allow for an independent release cycle of different microservices.
+To support that Asterix has built in support for data-format versioning.

+## Fault tolerance
+Asterix uses a fault-tolerance layer built using Hystrix.
+Depending on the type of service consumed, Asterix will decide what isolation mechanism to use and protect each service-invocation using the given mechanism.

 ## Spring Integration
 Asterix is well integrated with spring.